 Step 3: Declutter, clean, stage, and add curb appeal

 You may also want to consider strategically staging your home so that buyers can envision how each space could be used.
-One survey of Realtors® found that staging can increase the sales price of a home by 1% to 5%, and 31% agree that a staged home sells significantly faster.
+According to HomeLight’s recent survey, 75% of agents agree that professional staging has become even more important to ensure a successful home sale.

 Without the independent advice of a real estate agent, FSBO sellers can invite over friends and family for an honest opinion of how the house looks: Will it pass muster with buyers or do some spaces in the house need a bit more attention?